Lions-Eye-Institute/LEI_SFD/datasheet.md

 Many analytical methods for assessing glaucomatous progression have been suggested but nearly all have been tested on separate datasets that happen to be available to the developers of the methods and using various definitions of ground truth.
-This dataset provides an open source resource on which methods can be tested and compared using a common dataset and with a well defined ground truth.
+This dataset provides an open resource on which methods can be tested and compared using a common dataset and with a well defined ground truth.